 Wayne and Connie and family resided in the Pittsburgh suburb of Perrysville until the birth of their youngest son, at which time they moved to Franklin Park Borough in Wexford, Allegheny County.
 They were active in many organizations involving their three sons' school and sports activities, as well as traveling extensively in Europe and to many of the 50 U.S. states.
 He loved classical music and was a season ticket holder of the Pittsburgh Symphony Orchestra.
 He was a longtime member of Memorial Park Presbyterian Church and enjoyed its Friday Men's Group.
 Having suffered two strokes in the span of four years, he died at home on July 7, 2012, surrounded by his family, hymns, prayers and many tears.
 Burial was in the Miner family lot at Washington Cemetery.

-Son Scott D. Miner is married with four children.
-He is a physician with Cape Cod Healthcare in Harwich, MA, specializing in family practice with a focus on preventive medicine, acute and chronic care, and pediatrics.
-He also is the medical director of a Cape Cod physicians practice group.
-Scott's wife Alyssa (Hurwitz) Miner creates custom jewelry and formerly owned her own business, Unique Designs By Alyssa.
+Son Scott D. Miner is married to Alyssa Hurwitz, and they have four children.
+For many years, he was a physician with Cape Cod Healthcare in Harwich, MA, specializing in family practice with a focus on preventive medicine, acute and chronic care, and pediatrics.
+He also was the medical director of a Cape Cod physicians practice group.
+In 2017, they relocated to Tennessee.
+Scott's wife Alyssa (Hurwitz) Miner creates custom jewelry and owns her own business, Jammin' Hammer Jewelry.
 Among her creations have been bracelets for mothers, grandmothers and others, made of sterling silver with accents in 14K gold and 14K gold-filled beads, spelling out the names of loved ones.
 A sample is seen here, featuring the names of her sons "Jake" and "Jordan."

-Son Eric Wayne Miner is married and has two children.
+Son Eric Wayne Miner is married to Lori Ann Padilla and has two children.
 He sells steel and metal products for Beaver Steel in the Pittsburgh area.

-Son Mark A. Miner is the founder of this website, and president of the national Minerd-Miner-Minor Reunion.
+Son Mark A. Miner (1961-living) wed Elizabeth Diane Zoeller.
+He is the founder of this website, and president of the national Minerd-Miner-Minor Reunion.
 Based in Beaver, PA, he is CEO of his own public relations consulting firm, Mark Miner Communications, LLC, and Minerd.com Publishing, LLC.
 Among his books are Forged in Steel: The Seven Time-Tested Leadership Principles Practiced by the Pittsburgh Steelers, co-authored by Tunch Ilkin and Damian W. Williams; and Well At This Time: The Civil War Diaries of Ephraim Miner.
 In 2005 was elected to the Renaissance Hall of Fame of the Public Relations Society of America for his work in the legal, accounting and engineering professions.
-As a service to the community, he is chairman of the Beaver Area Heritage Museum, a board director of the American Cancer Society, Pittsburgh Unit, and president of Malin Bergquist Charities Inc., a non-profit devoted to the fight against cancer.
+As a service to the community, he has served as chairman of the Beaver Area Heritage Museum and has been a board director and executive committee member of the American Cancer Society in Pittsburgh and the Mental Health Association in Beaver County.

 ~ Son Richard Dean Miner ~

-Daughter Lesley Shumard is married and has two sons.
-She formerly wasemployed at the Tampa YMCA as operations manager and wellness director.
+Daughter Lesley Shumard is married to Thomas Shumard and has two sons, Edward Shumard and Loren Shumard.
+She formerly was employed at the Tampa YMCA as operations manager and wellness director.

-Daughter Laura Treece has a son and two grandsons.
-She worked for Raymond James Tax Credit Funds, Inc., in the Tampa area and today is employed in a local law office.
+Daughter Laura Treece has a son, Eric Treece, and two grandsons.
+She has worked for Raymond James Tax Credit Funds, Inc., in the Tampa area and in a local law office.
+Today, she is employed as association coordinator at On Top of The World Condominiums.

-Son David Richard Miner is the founder of a website, DivingInDepth.com, that connects scuba divers around the world to information ranging from dive travel, diving news and training to technical cave and wreck diving, forums, shopping, gear, careers/jobs and education.
-In 2006, he was part of the team that videotaped the planned sinking of the USS Oriskany aircraft carrier in Pensacola, Fla., and later taped their dive of the wreck.
-He also is the former publisher of Adventure Racing Magazine, which covered multi-sport endurance challenges such as kayaking, canoeing, biking, trail-running, hiking, climbing, swimming, mountaineering, rafting, and orienteering.
-David's wife, Cynthia (Kraski) Miner, is a realtor with Keller Williams Realty of Manatee in Bradenton, FL, and is profiled on the company's website.
+Son David Richard Miner was the founder of a website, DivingInDepth.com, that connects scuba divers around the world to information ranging from dive travel, diving news and training to technical cave and wreck diving, forums, shopping, gear, careers/jobs and education.
+In 2006, he was part of the team that videotaped the planned sinking of the USS Oriskany aircraft carrier in Pensacola, Fla., and later taped their dive of the submerged wreck.
+He also at one time publishedf Adventure Racing Magazine, which covered multi-sport endurance challenges such as kayaking, canoeing, biking, trail-running, hiking, climbing, swimming, mountaineering, rafting, and orienteering.
+A set of the magazines is preserved in the Minerd.com Archives.
+In 2018, David wed Danetta "Dani" Lafrance ( ? -living).
+Today they reside in western North Carolina, where he is owner and president of Beer Treks, LLC and she is a real estate broker/realtor with BHHS Great Smokys Realty.

-Daughter Marjean Miner married Gordon Sykes Jones (1931-2014), a native of Butler, Butler County, PA and the son of Edward and Martha (Sykes) Jones.
+At the age of 25, on April 14, 1962, Marjean was joined in matrimony with 31-year-old Gordon Sykes Jones (1931-2014), a native of Butler, Butler County, PA and the son of Edward and Martha (Sykes) Jones.
+The pair did not reproduce.

 ~ Son Donald William Miner ~

-Don married Barbara Brown.
-They have two children, Heather Ann Miner and Matthew Jay Miner.
+They have two children, Heather Ann Dandy and Matthew Jay Miner.

 He is a former member of the Massachusetts Association of Land Surveyors and Civil Engineers.
 He pursued additional education through its program of seminars in the areas of land survey and business management.
 Don is a graduate of and was an instructor for the Dale Carnegie programs.